-Dr. Susanna I. Lee is the Chief of Women's Imaging at Massachusetts General Hospital and Assistant Professor of Radiology at Harvard Medical School.
+Dr. Susanna I. Lee is the Chief of Women's Imaging at Massachusetts General Hospital and Associate Professor of Radiology at Harvard Medical School.

 - Clinical Interests